blacklocus/metrics-cloudwatch/README.md

 The = signifies a CloudWatch Dimension.
 This segment would thus be translated into a dimension with dimension name *machine* and dimension value *1.2.3.4* or *7.5.3.1* depending on the machine.
 Each machine submits one metric to CloudWatch.
 In the CloudWatch UI there would be only two metrics.

+To get the aggregate of this metric over all machines, we would add all of the metrics regardless of machine together.
+Unfortunately, we use the CloudWatch web console, which will not aggregate across dimensions.
+So instead we submit the metric twice from each machine: once machine-specific with the machine dimension, and once without the machine dimension.
+The metric without the machine dimension represents performance across all machines.

+The CloudWatchReporter provided by this project can do that by adding the `*`

 ###### Multiple-scope submissions support ######